aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.6.rst.txt

     Traceback (most recent call last):
-      File "TESTS:\runtime\test_zero_division_error.py", line 37, in test_Raise_zero_negative_power
+      File "TESTS:\runtime\test_zero_division_error.py", line 112, in test_Raise_zero_negative_power
         zero ** -1
     ZeroDivisionError: 0.0 cannot be raised to a negative power

-    A `ZeroDivisionError` occurs when you are attempting to divide a value by zero:
+    A `ZeroDivisionError` occurs when you are attempting to divide a value by zero either directly or by using some other mathematical operation.

-        `result = my_variable / 0.`
-    It can also happen if you calculate the remainder of a division using the modulo operator `%`:
-        `result = my_variable % 0`
-    or if you try to raise 0 to a negative power.
+        You are attempting to raise the number 0 to a negative power which is equivalent to dividing by zero.

-    Exception raised on line 37 of file TESTS:\runtime\test_zero_division_error.py.
+    Exception raised on line 112 of file TESTS:\runtime\test_zero_division_error.py.

-       35:     zero = 0
+       110:     zero = 0
-       36:     try:
+       111:     try:
-    -->37:         zero ** -1
+    -->112:         zero ** -1
-       38:     except Exception as e:
+       113:     except Exception as e:

             zero: 0